Screenly/Screenly-Cast-for-WordPress/README.md

  * Search for *Screenly Cast* in the WordPress plugin directory
  * Activate the plugin

+You can also check out our video introduction to the plugin:

 [![An introduction to Screenly Cast for WordPress](https://img.youtube.com/vi/rX6b9ZAYi34/0.jpg)](https://www.youtube.com/watch?v=rX6b9ZAYi34)